 How to use the Propagation tab

-This is the tab where calibration becomes operational.
+This is the tab where calibration becomes active in the planner.

 The main question here is: